 We could estimate their faith to be 20% wanted to live, but 80% of their faith shows they were going to die.
 The only thing left to complete their faith in dying was to JUMP overboard.
 But no, they also had 20% faith that wanted to live, so they acted on that small portion of faith and went searching for Jesus.

-For healing or goodness to follow us, we must first believe and then act according to our belief.
+For healing or goodness to follow us, we must first believe and then act according to our beliefs.
 Do something; believing alone without action will not give us the benefit we wanted.

 Faith versus Fear #2

-In Matthew 6:25, Jesus who understand the minds of those who worry about the future, knows that bad actions normally follow a fearful mind.
-He therefore advised his disciples saying:
+In Matthew 6:25, Jesus who understands the minds of those who worry about the future, knows that bad actions normally follow a fearful mind.
+Therefore, he advised his disciples saying:

 Our minds must NOT be preoccupied with fearful thoughts.
 Think positively.
 Trust in your heavenly father and his love for us.
 Believe that he will take care of you and he will.
 Have faith in his protection.
 Our minds must be occupied with ways and means to glorify him, honor our families, love our neighbors, and doing good to others.